 However, the devil is in the detail.
 First and foremost, it's not Shopify that insures you.
 Litigation is actually handled by a third party, the American broker Shipsurance.
 So you're not dealing with your trusted partner Shopify, but with an external entity whose processes are those of a traditional insurer.

-The true cost of insurance is not measured by its purchase price, but by the loss of revenue it generates.
-Shopify Shipping's offer presents 3 major hidden costs for professionals.
+The true cost of parcel insurance is not simply the purchase price, but the loss of revenue it generates.
+Shopify Shipping's offer presents 3 major hidden costs for a professional:

-- The $200 Ceiling: For any product worth more than this, the difference is a dead loss for your company.
+- The $200 Limit : For any product of higher value, the difference is a dead loss for your company.
 Selling an item for €500 means that €300 of your margin is directly exposed to risk.

-- The Broken Relationship of Trust: When something goes wrong, your customer turns to you.
-But you have to turn to Shipsurance.
+- The Broken Trust Relationship: When a problem arises, your customer turns to you.
+But you have to turn to a third party.
 You lose control of the process, deadlines and communication, which weakens the relationship with your customer.

-- Exclusions from coverage: Like all basic insurance, the list of excluded goods is long and penalizing: jewelry, works of art, antiques and many categories of high-tech products are often not covered.
+- Coverage exclusions: As with all basic transport insurance, the list of excluded goods is long and penalizing: jewelry, works of art, antiques and many categories of high-tech products are often not covered.

 And App Store Apps (Extend, etc.) : The Other Dead End